spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **perm**: `number`

-A bit-field describing the file type and mode
+A bit field describing the file type and mode.

 ---